Captioning Options

 Create an account and request the ability to upload videos.

-By submitting for captioning, you acknowledge and agree to it as well as to the following:
+By submitting for captioning, you acknowledge and agree to the following:

 Appropriate submissions will be processed and captions will be automatically added to your media.
 You will be notified on your account page.